merubin/dartSweetLibs/README.md

 ## Overview
 The intention of this lab was to learn.
 I succeeded in learning that Dart is more than a 5 hour crash course.
-The success of this exercise were as follows:
+The success of this exercise was as follows:
 1. Reviewed Benefits of Dart- most language benefits have now been put into Javascript so the this is not as much of a benefit as it once was.  one of the major benefits were the ability for Classes, which have since been added.